Check out PART 1 for more Life of Brian Tunisia location photos (and a very silly video)!

 Matmata is known for its traditional “troglodyte” dwellings, which are basically pits dug into the earth, with rooms carved into the pit’s walls that allow the residents to escape the desert heat.
 We did our best not to fall into anyone’s living room, and dodged other non-specific holes in the ground as well.

-The wife continued on with the goats, but the man approached Ahmed and asked what we were up to.
+The wife continued on with the sheep, but the man approached Ahmed and asked what we were up to.
 Ahmed explained, and the man’s face lit up.

 Forty years earlier, HE HAD WORKED AS A PA ON THE SET OF LIFE OF BRIAN.